codethinki/cth_engine/cth_engine/doc/roadmap.md

 //sync pattern:

 - present submit to present queue with renderFinished semaphore for n - 1
-- wait on n - 1 acquire fence
+- wait for n - 1 acquire fence
 - start acquire with semaphore and fence for n
 - start render stuff for n and record the command buffers
 - submit to graphics queue with the acquire semaphore for n as top of pipe wait stage and register another renderFinished for n
 - present submit to present queue with the render finished for n
-- wait on the acquire fence for n
+- wait for the acquire fence for n
 ...